jasp-stats/jaspCircular/CircularStatistics/inst/help/circular multiple-sample tests.md

 -------
 ### One-way ANOVA:
 - Watson-Wheeler:
-  - p: p-value of the test
+  - p: P-value of the test
   - W: The Watson-Wheeler test statistics
   - df: The degrees of freedom of the &#967;<sup>2</sup>-distribution to which W is compared